jesstierney/lgmDA/README.md

 ## Guide to the files

-### The following files contain proxy data only.
+### proxyData

+The files in the proxyData folder contain proxy data only.
 These do not have any information from the climate model used for DA and so can be used for other analyses, data-model comparison, etc.

 **Tierney2020_LGMProxyData.csv** This contains the raw proxy data values for the LGM timeslice (average values from 23-19 ka) as well as calibrated absolute SSTs (with lower and upper 2-sigma bounds) derived from the Bayesian models BAYSPAR, BAYSPLINE, BAYMAG, and BAYFOX.
 Site location, foraminifera species, cleaning method (for Mg/Ca) and original data dois are included as well.